silx-kit/pyFAI/doc/source/ecosystem.rst

 Bubble
 ......
+Client-server program to perform azimuthal integration online.

-Developed for the SNBL and Dubble beamlines by Vadim DIADKIN.
+Developed for the SNBL and Dubble beamlines by Vadim DIADKIN and available from this `mercurial repository <http://www.3lp.cx/>`_.

 Dahu
 ....

-Dahu is a lightweight plugin based framework.
+Dahu is a lightweight plugin based framework available from this `git repository <https://github.com/kif/UPBL09a>`_.
 Lighter then EDNA, it is technically a JSON-RPC server over Tango.
 Used on TRUSAXS beamline at ESRF (ID02), dahu uses pyFAI to process data up to the kHz range.